Kaleido-subs/style-guide/docs/dialogue_styling.md

 Shadows are a nice-to-have addition, but is not required for dialogue to be readable.
-It brings with it the benefit of helping the dialogue "pop" out of the background, further increasing readability.
+It helps the dialogue "pop" out of the background, further increasing readability.
 Shadows should ideally always be fully black and slightly transparent.